MetaHeather/picto-app/README.md

 [Link to deployed application](https://picto-app.herokuapp.com/)

 ## What is it?
 Picto is a message board app where users post and reply using only drawings instead of text.
-It's a fun way to connect with both friends and strangers
+It's a fun way to connect with both friends and strangers.
 ## How to use it:
-&ndash; User will log in with an existing Google Account <br>
+&ndash; User will log in with an existing Google Account. <br>
 &ndash; The Home page shows users their most recent Picto.
 A Picto is a drawing that you post &#128515; <br>
 &ndash; On both the home page and profile page, there is a button to create a Picto, clicking it will bring you to a canvas page.
 Go wild and submit your first Picto! &#128129; <br>
 &ndash; The Home page also shows other users recent Picto's.
 You can click on them to add a comment and see other comments on that Picto, if there are any.
-A comment is not text, users also commet with a Picto! <br>
+A comment is not text, users also commet with a Picto!